jakobjpeters/PAndQ.jl/docs/src/tutorial.md

 ```

 !!! info
     The first two cells of each row in this table is an [interpretation](https://en.wikipedia.org/wiki/Interpretation_(logic)), which allows the truth value of the corresponding last cell to be determined.
 More generally, interpretations are an assignment of meaning to logical symbols.
-A function that maps logical symbols to their meaning is called a [valuation](https://en.wikipedia.org/wiki/Valuation_(logic)) function.
+A function that maps logical symbols or formulae to their meaning is called a [valuation](https://en.wikipedia.org/wiki/Valuation_(logic)) function.

 ### Truth Values